MethodsAndPractices/vsteam/.docs/Add-VSTeamProcess.md

 ----    ------- ------- -----------
 Basic J True    False  New Basic Process
 ```
-Creates a new Process template derived from the built-in Process named "Basic", and sets its description.
-The -Force switch was not specified, so the command prompts for confirmation
+Creates a new Process template, derived from the built-in Process named "Basic", and sets its description.
+The -Force switch was not specified, so the command prompts for confirmation.

 ### Example 2